tuhrig/Review_System_Demo/Readme.md

 - No logic
 - Use simple types (e.g. String, int, boolean) to have no dependencies outside
 - Only use in database layer
+- An entity mapper class to convert to and from the domain layer

 Example: `ReviewEntity.java`

+## Event Listeners

+I've implemented two different types of event listeners.
+Both solutions have their own pros and cons.

+### Type 1: JMS based listeners

+    @Component
+    public class ReviewSubmittedEventListener {

+        @JmsListener(
+                destination = "Consumer.statistics_system.VirtualTopic.Events",
+                selector = "_type = 'ReviewSubmittedEvent'"
+        )
+        public void onEvent(ReviewSubmittedEvent event) {
+            // pass the event to the service layer
+        }
+    }

+Rules:
+- No logic.
+Just take the event and pass it to a service
+- Use of Spring's `@JmsListener` annotation

+Example: `ReviewSubmittedEventListener.java`

+### Type 2: Database based listeners

+    @Component
+    public class ReviewApprovedEventListener extends MessageHandler<ReviewApprovedEvent> {

+        @Override
+        public void onMessage(ReviewApprovedEvent reviewApprovedEvent) {
+            // pass the event to the service layer
+        }
+    }

+Rules:
+- No logic.
+Just take the event and pass it to a service
+- Extend the custom `MessageHandler` class which polls a database table for events

+Example: `ReviewApprovedEventListener.java`